The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

-such that \begin{enumerate} \item $\bbD$ is a closed unit disk over a non-archimedean field extension $k'/k$, \item $p_1,\dots,p_n$ are distinguished $k'$-points on $\bbD$, \item $g(p_j)\in D_j^\circ$ for all $j$ such that $P_j\neq 0$, \item $g\inv(\tD)=\sum m_j p_j$, \item $g(\partial\bbD)=Q\in U^\an$, \item The derivative of $g$ at $\partial\bbD$ is equal to $Q$ (see \cref{rem:tangent_space}), \item $(b\circ g)_*(\bbD)=\gamma$, in a limiting sense (see \cref{def:curve_class}). \end{enumerate} Unfortunately, the space of all such analytic maps is $\infty$-dimensional.
-In order to extract a finite counting number, we use a variant of the strategy in \cite{Yu_Enumeration_of_holomorphic_cylinders_I}, by imposing a regularity condition on the boundary of our disks: we ask that the map $g$ can be analytically continued at the boundary $\partial\bbD$ to a map $f$ from a closed rational curve $C$ to $\tY^\an$, such that \begin{enumerate}[(i)] \item The tail $\bbT\coloneqq C\setminus\bbD^\circ$ intersects the divisor $D_Z$ at one point $z$ with multiplicity $m_Z$, where $Z=m_Z\nu_Z$ and $\nu_Z$ has divisorial center $D_Z\subset\tD$; \item The punctured tail $\bbT\setminus z$ maps into the torus $T_M^\an$. \end{enumerate} Hence, the problem of counting analytic disks can be translated into counting special types of closed rational curves, which is exactly the content of \cref{def:structure_constant}. \end{remark}
+Unfortunately, the space of all such analytic maps is $\infty$-dimensional.
+In order to extract a finite counting number, we use a variant of the strategy in \cite{Yu_Enumeration_of_holomorphic_cylinders_I}, by imposing a regularity condition on the boundary of our disks (see \cref{fig:structure_constants_tail}): we ask that the map $g$ can be analytically continued at the boundary $\partial\bbD$ to a map $f$ from a closed rational curve $C$ to $\tY^\an$, such that \begin{enumerate}[label=(\roman*), ref=\roman*] \item The tail $\bbT\coloneqq C\setminus\bbD^\circ$ intersects the divisor $D_Z$ at one point $z$ with multiplicity $m_Z$, where $Z=m_Z\nu_Z$ and $\nu_Z$ has divisorial center $D_Z\subset\tD$; \item The punctured tail $\bbT\setminus z$ maps into the torus $T_M^\an$. \end{enumerate}

+Hence, the problem of counting analytic disks can be translated into counting special types of closed rational curves, which is exactly the content of \cref{def:structure_constant}. \end{remark}

 \begin{remark} Any pluricanonical form $\omega$ on $X$ gives a piecewise linear \emph{skeleton} $\Sk(\omega)\subset X^\an$ (defined by Temkin \cite{Temkin_Metrization_of_differential_pluriforms}, generalizing Kontsevich-Soibelman \cite{Kontsevich_Homological_mirror_symmetry} and Mustata-Nicaise \cite{Mustata_Weight_functions}.)
 We define the \emph{essential skeleton} $\Sk(X)\coloneqq\bigcup\Sk(\omega)\subset X^\an$, union over all nonzero log pluricanonical forms $\omega$ on $X$ (see \cref{def:essential_skeleton}).
 In our context, we have $\Sk(U,\bbZ)\subset\Sk(U)=\Sk(\omega)\subset U^\an$, where $\omega$ is the log volume form on $U$, unique up to scaling.
 When the compactification $U\subset Y$ is minimal, we obtain a natural retraction map $U^\an\to\Sk(U)$, an instance of non-archimedean SYZ fibration (see \cite{Nicaise_Xu_Yu_The_non-archimedean_SYZ_fibration}).
 The retraction induces an integral affine structure on $\Sk(U)$ outside codimension two.
 Note that while the embedding $\Sk(U)\subset U^\an$ is intrinsic to $U$, the retraction $U^\an\to\Sk(U)$, as well as the resulting integral affine structure, depend on the choice of a minimal compactification $U\subset Y$.
 Moreover, snc minimal compaction often does not exist, and the presence of singularities generates technical complications.
 Both the Kontsevich-Soibelman program \cite{Kontsevich_Affine_structures} and the Gross-Siebert program \cite{Gross_From_real_affine_geometry} are based on the integral affine structure above, while our approach is not.
 One key technology we develop in this paper that enables us to work independent of any retraction $U^\an\to\Sk(U)$ is called \emph{skeletal curves}, which we describe below in \cref{sec:intro:skeletal_curves}. \end{remark}